 Displaying Text/Numbers on I2C LCD using Raspberry Pi Pico

-In this section, we will display a message along with numbers on the screen.
+In this section, we will display a text message and count numbers on the LCD screen.

 import machine